deeplearning4j/deeplearning4j/quickstart.md

 ## DL4J Overview

-Deeplearning4j is a "pick and choose with everything available" framework.
-That means *everything* is made available for you from the beginning.
-Deeplearning4j has several sub projects for you to build end to end applications.
+Deeplearning4j is a framework that lets you pick and choose with everything available from the beginning.
+We're not Tensorflow (a low-level numerical computing library with automatic differentiation) or Pytorch.
+For more details, please see [our deep learning library compsheet](https://deeplearning4j.org/compare-dl4j-torch7-pylearn).
+Deeplearning4j has several subprojects that make it easy-ish to build end-to-end applications.
-Deeplearning4j is not tensorflow or pytorch.
-See [our comparison page](https://deeplearning4j.org/compare-dl4j-torch7-pylearn).

-If you're coming here looking to just deploy models to production, you might like our [model import from Keras](https://deeplearning4j.org/model-import-keras).
+If you'd like to deploy models to production, you might like our [model import from Keras](https://deeplearning4j.org/model-import-keras).

 Deeplearning4j has several submodules.
 These range from a visualization UI to distributed training on Spark.
 For an overview of these modules, please look at the [**Deeplearning4j examples on Github**](https://github.com/deeplearning4j/dl4j-examples).